sebastiancarlos/yas-bdsm/README.md

 #### 8. Why not [chezmoi](https://www.chezmoi.io/)?

-Because I'm not a trendy gopher, I'm an old-school UNIX-head.
+Because I'm not a gopher, I'm an old-school UNIX-head.

+Honestly, chezmoi is a nice library but I wanted something minimal.
+Do you want to add templates, compilation, or encryption?
+Be my guest!
+You can put whatever you wish inside of YAS-BDSM as long as everyone is having a good time.

 #### 9. Can I change the folder name to something safe for work like "dotfiles"?